-Gently heat the butter and sugar until the butter has melted.
+Gently heat the butter and sugar in a saucepan until the butter has melted.

 Stir in the grated zest of the lemon and orange with 60ml juice and then the eggs and vanilla extract.

-Put the flour and ground almonds into a large bowl, add the buttery mixture and beat until you have a smooth, runny batter.
-Reserve one third of the raspberries and lightly fold the remainder into the batter.
+Put the flour and ground almonds into a large bowl and pour in the contents of the saucepan, beating until you have a smooth, runny batter.

 Leave to cool in the tin.